TRS Plan 2

 Plan 2 early-retirement formula

 2% x service credit years x Average Final Compensation (AFC) x ERF = monthly benefit

 Returning to work could affect your retirement income.
 See working after retirement.

 Early retirement examples

 How much difference can early retirement make?That depends on your circumstances, including your wages and age at retirement.
 Consider the examples below.
 The administrative factors used in these examples are for illustrative purposes only.

-Mario retires Sept.
-1, 2018, at age 55 with 22 years of service credit.
-His AFC is $3,600.
-He is retiring early, so his monthly benefit is 36.5% of what it would have been at age 65, calculated as follows:
+Their AFC is $3,600.
+They are retiring early, so using the administrative factor (above table) the monthly benefit is 40.92% of what it would have been at age 65, calculated as follows:

-If Ron instead chooses to retire under the 2008 ERF, his benefit is not reduced.
-But he now must follow stricter return-to-work rules than retirees who pick the 3% ERF.
-If he chooses the 2008 ERF, his monthly benefit is calculated as follows:
+If they choose to retire under the 2008 ERF, their benefit is not reduced (due to age and service credit).
+But they must now follow stricter return-to-work rules than retirees who choose the 3% ERF.
+The 2008 ERF monthly benefit would be calculated as follows:

 = 2% x 30 years x $4,400 x 100%